 I had this deadline for an airline travel magazine assignment which just gave me ample time to shoot Butuan City in one day.
 It’s 5-6 hours away from my city.
 I needed a companion for the sudden night trip, and the only person willing to go with me was Ate Brenda, a female photographer who was as adventurous as I am.
 I lured her in with the most tempting bait: she was fond of old, historic churches.

 The photo above is one of the reasons why I wanted to go back to Butuan.
-The Banza Church Ruins, reputed to be the most beautiful stone structure back in the 1600s, became the oldest stone church ruins in Mindanao when it was burned down by pirates in 1753.
+The Banza Church Ruins, reputed to be one of the most beautiful stone structures back in the 1600s, became the oldest stone church ruins in Mindanao when it was burned down by pirates in 1753.

 In Filipino culture, particularly with old people in the province, we believe that nature is protected by spirits and trees have entities inhabiting and protecting them.
 But this wasn’t the first time I’ve encountered a giant old tree steeped in mythical stories.

 Now upon arriving in this city rich in primordial history, I was grateful for the tourism officer to have prepared and arranged our accommodation.
-Needless to say, the hotel was beautiful but old, so vintage in its character and interiors, that it has got to be the most delightfully haunted looking hotel I’ve ever stayed in.
-I shot the interiors and spooky corridors.
+Needless to say, the hotel was beautiful but old, so vintage in its character and interiors, that it has got to be the most delightfully haunted looking hotel I’ve ever luckily stayed in.
+I shot the interiors and its shadowy, somewhat eerie corridors.

 Do you have yours?